-Town police chief not beheaded
+Town police chief not beheaded. says: ‘Am still alive’

-DAVAO CITY — President Rodrigo Duterte may have been misinformed when he reported that terrorists who had rampaged through Marawi City beheaded the police chief of Malabang town in Lanao del Sur.
+DAVAO CITY — President Rodrigo Duterte may have been misinformed when he reported that terrorists who rampaged through Marawi City had beheaded the police chief of Malabang town in Lanao del Sur.

 Mr. Duterte said on Wednesday that the police chief, whom he did not identify, was stopped at a checkpoint on Tuesday by the gunmen who decapitated the officer “right then and there.”